-- 1 Create a server certificate in iManager.: - 1a In the Roles and Tasks view, click Novell Certificate Server > Create Server Certificate. - 1b Browse to and select the server object where the Oracle EBS driver is installed. - 1c Specify a certificate nickname. - 1d Select Standard as the creation method, then click Next. - 1e Click Finish, then click Close. - 2 Export a self-signed certificate from the certificate authority in eDirectory: - 2a In the Roles and Tasks view, click Directory Administration > Modify Object. - 2b Select your tree's certificate authority object, then click OK.
-It is usually found in the Security container and is named something like TREENAME CA.Security. - 2c Click Certificate > Self Signed Certificate., then click Export. - 2d When asked if you want to export the private key with the certificate, click No, then click Next. - 2e Based on the client to be accessing the Web service, select either File in binary DER format or File in Base64 format for the certificate, then click Next. - If the client uses a Java-based keystore or trust store, then you can choose either format.
+- 1 Create a server certificate in Identity Console: - 1a Click Certificate Management > Server Certificate Management. - 1b Click + to create server certificate. - 1c Specify the server and a certificate nickname. - 1d Select Standard as the creation method, then click Next. - 1e Click OK. - 2 Export a self-signed certificate from the certificate authority in eDirectory: - 2a Click Certificate Management > CA Management. - 2b On the Certificates tab, select the check box for the certificate you have created. - 2c Click Export CA Certificate. - 2d Depending on the client to be accessing the Web service, select either the export format, DER or Base64 for the certificate, then click OK. - 2e Click Save the exported file. - 2f Save the certificate in the Wallet Manager.

-- 2f Click Save the exported certificate to a file. - 2g Click Save, then browse to a known location on your computer. - 2h Click Save, then click Close. - 2i Save the certificate in the Wallet Manager. - 3 Start the Oracle Wallet Manager and create the certificate in the Oracle EBS system: - UNIX: At the command line, enter owm. - Windows: Select Start > Programs > Oracle-HOME_NAME > Network Administration > Wallet Manager. - 4 Import the certificate to the list of trusted certificates in the Oracle Wallet Manager: - 4a Click Operations > Import Trusted Certificate, the Import Trusted Certificate dialog appears.
+- 3 Start the Oracle Wallet Manager and create the certificate in the Oracle EBS system: - UNIX: At the command line, enter owm. - Windows: Select Start > Programs > Oracle-HOME_NAME > Network Administration > Wallet Manager. - 4 Import the certificate to the list of trusted certificates in the Oracle Wallet Manager: - 4a Click Operations > Import Trusted Certificate, the Import Trusted Certificate dialog appears.
 Select the certificate created in Step 2 and click OK.